Rethinking mental health: anthropology’s radical breakthrough

 Public Engagement

-For public engagement CAMHRA works with many organisations, health services and academic partners to undertake its research, along with building up a calendar of public events, seminars, lectures and conferences.
+For public engagement, CAMHRA works with many organisations, health services and academic partners to undertake its research, along with building up a calendar of public events, seminars, lectures and conferences.

-The CAMHRA in Conversation series highlights the experience and reflections of those working in the Centre and in mental health provision
+The CAMHRA in Conversation series highlights the experience and reflections of those working in the Centre and in mental health provision.

 CAMHRA also has a mandate to understand and help better meet the complex mental health needs of London’s diverse populations.
 It has a core partnership with Thrive LDN, a public mental health partnership of London’s NHS Trusts, councils, other statutory bodies, and community groups.

-Being a peer meant I was able to relate to people in a different way to what may be expected from a professional in a clinical setting.
+Being a peer meant I was able to relate to people in a different way than what may be expected from a professional in a clinical setting.
 It’s a bridge between service users and the institutional setting.

+One of the benefits of CAMHRA will be more anthropologists and researchers with lived experience of mental health services, and more researchers studying mental health.
 Anthropology has changed me for the better.
 It’s changed the way I view the world and attuned me to issues around inclusion, advocacy and justice.
 It’s given me such a profound sense of purpose.”

 To find out more about issues around CAMHRA, mental health and World Mental Health day, you can see the Centre website, watch CAMHRA in Conversation videos including the interview with Kiara, further videos on the CAMHRA YouTube channel, and by visiting the World Mental Health Day website.